AdityaUnal/profileSearch/README.md

 ```
 ## Steps
 - Steps that I had taken to work on this project are specified in detail in the [steps.md](https://github.com/AdityaUnal/profileSearch/blob/main/steps.md) file.
 I have also compared my different approaches there.
-- Additionally, the iterations that I tried are in the jobs_1 and jobs_2 jupyter notebooks.
+- Additionally, the methods that I tried are in the jobs_1 and jobs_2 jupyter notebooks.
 ## Result
 - I got the following results for the .yml files.
     | Title                   | Average Score | Average Soft Score    | Average Hard Score |